 Clear may need to gather personal information about the client’s close family members and dependants in order to provide the service to the customer most effectively.
 In such cases it will be the clients responsibility to ensure that they have the consent of the people concerned to pass their information on.
 Clear will provide a copy of this privacy notice for them or, where appropriate, ask the client to pass the privacy information to them.

 Why do Clear need to collect and use your personal data?

 The primary legal basis that Clear intend to use for the processing of personal data is for the performance of the contract with you.
-The information that is collected about you is essential for to be able to carry out the services that is required more effectively.
-Without collecting your personal data Clear are also to be unable to fulfil the legal and regulatory obligations.
+The information that is collected about you is essential for Clear to provide the most effective services.
+Without collecting your personal data Clear are also to be unable to fulfil their legal and regulatory obligations.